jeremyandrews/argus/memory-bank/activeContext.md

 - ✅ By comparing only the date portions, we avoid timezone and format complications
 - ✅ This approach ensures proper date comparison regardless of RFC3339 specific format variations

-**Next Steps**
-- ✅ Fixed the issue with the date filtering using a date window approach
-- 🔄 Monitor logs to ensure entity matching continues to work properly
-- 🔄 Plan for date data cleanup to handle articles with future or invalid dates
-- 🔄 Improve date validation when articles are initially processed

 **Date Window Approach and Database Fixes**
 - ✅ Changed from fixed date threshold to a dynamic date window (14 days before to 1 day after article's publication date)
 - ✅ Updated code in `db.rs` and `vector.rs` to use article's own publication date as a reference point